DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

-Webmasters will ensure their website is identified by search engines with the right on-page optimization.
-Unlike off-page optimization, good on-page optimization entirely depends on the factors inside that particular site.
+Webmasters will ensure search engines identify their websites with the right on-page optimization.
+Unlike off-page optimization, good on-page optimization depends entirely on the factors inside that site.
 Such factors can be divided loosely into scientific, content, and structural issues.
 Website operators may use several methods to evaluate pages and achieve individual item optimization.
-On-page, optimization is an SEO sub-sector and an effective means of increasing the traffic to the website.
+Onpage SEO optimization is an SEO sub-sector and an effective means of increasing traffic to the website.